Wizardry VII: Crusaders of the Dark Savant: Release

 The first main difference between the original Crusaders of the Dark Savant and Wizardry Gold is that they are designed for different computer platforms.
 While Crusaders of the Dark Savant can be played on Windows 3.1, Windows NT, and Windows 95 computers (and beyond), Wizardry Gold will not work in DOS by itself.
 A major development in the Wizardry Gold version was the introduction of speech, primarily in the form of a narrator.
 Wizardry Gold was included as part of Interplay's Ultimate RPG Archives, that was released in 1998, and an enhanced version is available in the Ultimate Wizardry Archives that contains the first seven Wizardry titles.
 Gamepot re-released Wizardry Gold bundled with Wizardry VI for Windows on May 13, 2013, and for OS X on November 15, 2013, in GOG.com.
-On September 10, 2013, Night Dive Studios release it in Steam, with support for Windows, OS X and Linux, although that the Gold edition is only available for Windows.
+On September 10, 2013, Night Dive Studios released a port for Windows, OS X and Linux on Steam, although the Gold edition is only available for Windows.

 Reception

-Computer Gaming World in 1993 stated that Crusaders of the Dark Savant was "the first Wizardry that has a real-world feel to it ... there are towns, ruins, wilderness, mountains and even a small sea" with the player interacting with multiple races that cooperated and competed with each other.
-The magazine approved of the improved inventory management, but criticized the small automap.
-More seriously, it called the open world design "deceptive" as backtracking and "hours in a fruitless search" were often necessary to solve a puzzle.
-The magazine nonetheless concluded that "Crusaders of the Dark Savant is certainly an improvement over the last couple of games", and recommended it to "Wizardry fans and experienced gamers (who are willing to put up with some of the frustrations)".
-The magazine later that year stated that the game "should not be missed, especially not by Wizardry fans", and named it Role-Playing Game of the Year.
+Scorpia of Computer Gaming World in 1993 stated that Crusaders of the Dark Savant was "the first Wizardry that has a real-world feel to it ... there are towns, ruins, wilderness, mountains and even a small sea" with the player interacting with multiple races that cooperated and competed with each other.
+She approved of the improved inventory management, but criticized the small automap.
+More seriously, she called the open world design "deceptive" as backtracking and "hours in a fruitless search" were often necessary to solve a puzzle.
+She nonetheless concluded that "Crusaders of the Dark Savant is certainly an improvement over the last couple of games", and recommended it to "Wizardry fans and experienced gamers (who are willing to put up with some of the frustrations)".
+Later that year, she stated that the game "should not be missed, especially not by Wizardry fans", and named it Role-Playing Game of the Year.
 In 1996, the magazine named Wizardry VII the 105th best game ever.

 In PC Magazine, Barry Brenesal remarked, "When it comes to an interesting, complex plot, Crusaders handily beats the rest [of the series]."
 He wrote that the game "gets high marks for its humor, its excellent characterization, and its thorough and well-detailed documentation."

 PCGames and Computer Games Strategy Plus both named Wizardry VII the best role-playing game of 1992.
 The latter magazine's Joan McKeown wrote, "As grand an experience as that provided by Ultima Underworld could hardly be topped by anything short of the best game ever: Wizardry VII: Crusaders of the Dark Savant from Sir-Tech has topped everything out there, including Underworld."

 Chris W. McCubbin reviewed Wizardry VII: Crusaders of the Dark Savant in Pyramid #1 (May/June, 1993), and stated that "Despite its flaws, Wizardry remains far and away my favorite computer FRPG series.
 If you're looking for a state-of-the-art gaming experience big enough to keep you busy through the whole summer vacation, look here first."